Engage Your Audience

 Closely monitor social platforms for any mentions of your brand and its competitors.
 By keeping an ear to the ground for when your company is talked about on social media, you can provide immediate feedback or customer support to customers with problems, issues or concerns, even if they didn't contact you directly for assistance.

 By monitoring mentions of other brands and companies in your space, you can take advantage of customers' dissatisfaction with the competition.
 After listening in on social venting to determine their gripe, consider how you could offer a better alternative.
-Even if you don't contact them to try and win them over from your competitors, at least you'll gain insight into how to differentiate yourself from the competition.
+Even if you don't contact them to try and win them over from your competitors, at least you'll gain insight into how to differentiate yourself

 Use social media market tools, such as these four, to monitor social mentions for customer service on Facebook, Twitter and Instagram, providing you with the ability to easily listen to followers and customers across platforms: